-At Coaching 4 Teenagers we can offer teenagers the opportunity to get a clearer look into their future.
+At Coaching 4 Teenagers we can offer teenagers & young adults the opportunity to get a clearer look into their future.

-Future Directions is a ten-session programme which includes the Highlands Ability Battery assessment which gives young people practical information on their natural abilities, how they learn best and what environment is most conducive to their well being.
-Future Directions guides young people through an 8-step model designed to provide them with practical and real information for making exciting and rewarding future plans.
+Future Directions is a ten-session programme which includes the Highlands Ability Battery assessment which gives teens and young adults practical information on their natural abilities, how they learn best and what environment is most conducive to their well being.
+Future Directions guides teens and young adults through an 8-step model designed to provide them with practical and real information for making exciting and rewarding future plans.
 This programme leaves young people with an action plan for their future, and it also raises their self confidence, self esteem and belief in themselves.

 Is designed to help people understand their natural abilities and to use this information, along with other critical factors to make career and educational decisions, enhance their careers, increase satisfaction and productivity on the job and create a work/life balance.

 The understanding of your abilities is a foundational tool for making practical and relevant decisions for educational and career choices and self-management within a career.
 Natural abilities are innate; they are how we are hardwired.
 Abilities do not describe what we can or cannot do, but rather what tasks will come more quickly and easily and those that will feel more difficult.
 Knowing your natural abilities allows you to operate in a way that can enhance learning, increase productivity and allow for greater satisfaction in school, career and life.